 Gonzalo Alvarez, raised in Port Arthur, TX, is a Latino Illustrator, Game Designer, and Creative Director/Founder of Macua Studios.
-Despite growing up in a low-income household and confining community of his small town, he pursued a BFA in Drawing at Lamar University in Beaumont, TX and has been bringing to life quirky characters and whimsical worlds for his comics and video games.
+Despite growing up in a low-income household and confining community of his small town, he pursued a BFA in Drawing at Lamar University and has been bringing to life quirky characters and whimsical worlds for his comics and video games.

 After directing his first game Borders, a game about immigration inspired by his parents stories, the game received international attention and featured on Univision, Telemundo, Washington Post and many others leading to its invitation to Sheffield Doc/Fest Alternative Realities, Indiecade’s Showcase at E3 2017, and a PBS show to air in 2017.
 Macua Studios was soon founded, and he is now directing his second project.

-With a passion for the Mexican folklore and culture he grew up with, he is creating his upcoming thesis and comic series, The Legend of Polloman, a mexican fantasy adventure about a cowardly mexican boy whose heart holds the power to defeat Latin folklore creatures.
+With a passion for the Mexican folklore and culture he grew up with, he is creating his upcoming thesis and comic series, The Legend of Polloman, a Mexican fantasy adventure about a cowardly boy whose heart holds the power to defeat Latin folklore creatures.
 Dealing with bullying, isolation, and cultural barriers, he hopes to create an exciting and relatable universe for young latino’s dealing with the same issues.

 A bit more about me: